mikrono/tModLoaderWiki_kr_ko/GlobalItem.md

 Allows you to draw things in front of an item in the inventory.
 This method is called even if PreDrawInInventory returns false.

+### public virtual Vector2?
+HoldoutOffset(int type)

+Allows you to determine the offset of an item's sprite when used by the player.
+This is only used for items with a useStyle of 5 that aren't staves.
+Return null to use the item's default holdout offset; returns null by default.

+### public virtual Vector2?
+HoldoutOrigin(int type)

+Allows you to determine the point on an item's sprite that the player holds onto when using the item.
+The origin is from the bottom left corner of the sprite.
+This is only used for staves with a useStyle of 5.
+Return null to use the item's default holdout origin; returns null by default.

 ### public virtual bool CanEquipAccessory(Item item, Player player, int slot)

 Allows you to disallow the player from equipping an accessory.
 Return false to disallow equipping the accessory.
 Returns true by default.